Criminal Defense

 While you have the right to refuse a breathalyzer or blood test after a DUI arrest, doing so comes with consequences.
 Your driver’s license can be suspended for up to 12 months due to your refusal.
 And if you refuse a breathalyzer a second time, you may lose your license for 18 months.
 Contact our West Palm Beach DUI lawyer to discuss your situation.
 Then, you can evaluate possible defense strategies to reduce or eliminate your penalties altogether.

-Should You Attend Dui School?
+Should You Attend DUI School?

 If you are convicted of a DUI in West Palm Beach, the judge can order you to attend a DUI school to learn about the impact of driving under the influence.
 However, some people choose to take these classes while their cases are still pending.
 Consult with a West Palm Beach DUI lawyer so that he can help you decide what is best for you to do.